2110521-SW-ARCH-2566-1/kafka-tutorial/README.md

 docker ps | grep -e kafka
 ```

-In addition, the flask-python project provides Swagger UI for testing interaction with Apache Kafka.
+In addition, the flask-kafka project provides Swagger UI for testing interaction with Apache Kafka.
 To begin with, open the browser and type a URL [http://localhost:8081/apidocs](http://localhost:8081/apidocs).

 This API enables two services:
 * Consumer: This service allows retrieving a message from a specific Kafka topic.
-* Producer: This service allows pushing a message from a specific Kafka topic.
+* Producer: This service allows pushing a message to a specific Kafka topic.
 <br /><br />

 ![](flask-kafka/resources/flasgger/01-swagger-ui.png)